kennytilton/mxweb-trainer/cljs-trainer/README.md

 This is the CLJS version of the mxWeb Trainer.
 We will have a JS version RSN.

-The trainer combines in one:
+The trainer combines in one hybrid package:
-* an exemplar application
+* an exemplar Web application;
 * [Wiki](https://github.com/kennytilton/mxweb-trainer/wiki) documentation; and
 * hands-on learning exercises for you to complete.

-It also comes with a live instructor, `@kennytilton`, available in the #matrix channel on the [#clojurians](clojurians.slack.com) Slack.
+It also comes with an author-instructor, `@kennytilton`, available by DM or in the #matrix channel on the [#clojurians](clojurians.slack.com) Slack.

+Now please find below instructions on running the app, in its WIP current form.
+The opening page will guide you to our [Wiki](https://github.com/kennytilton/mxweb-trainer/wiki) for instructions on following the progressive learning activities.

 ## Required Software